dflourusso/expo-sqlite-orm/README.md

 - [x] Add basic typescript support
 - [x] Make it easier to use with react-hooks
+- [x] Complete typescript autocomplete for where queries
-- [ ] Some types like "where" are not completed yet
+- [ ] Add migrations feature
 - [ ] Fix some typecheckings and remove ts-igonre
+- [ ] Allow OR statement

 ## Changelog